zapta/arm/pro-mini/README.md

 <br>
-### Quick Start 3 - Installing the IDE and compiling Hello World.
+### Quick Start 3 - Installing the LPCXpresso IDE and compiling Hello World.

 This section will teach you how to install the NXP LPCXpresso IDE and how to setup and compile a project for the ARM PRO MINI.